I-Dont-Remember/I-Dont-Remember.github.io/experience.md

 * __Extreme Engineering Solutions__
 &nbsp;&nbsp;&nbsp;&nbsp;Associate Embedded Engineer, Linux Team
-_Co-ops were treated as full members of the team, so there were no special side projects for us.
-Was able to work on a wide variety of software and hardware.
-A short list includes software releases, finding bug fixes for customer support issues, a Python script using Docker to let employees build initramfs in a virtual environment, instead of having to find a board with the right processor, internal tool feature additions, Linux kernel driver improvements, and more._
+_Co-ops were treated as full members of the team, so there were no burner projects to toil on.
+I was able to work with a wide variety of software and hardware technologies, from the linux kernel and U-Boot to working with the Python Flask microframework.
+My tasks involved software releases, finding bug fixes for customer support issues, a Python wrapper around Docker for easily accessible cross-platform environments such as powerpc/ARM, internal tool feature additions, Linux kernel driver improvements, and anyting else that would benefit the team._

 * __UW Athletic Food & Beverage Dept.__
 &nbsp;&nbsp;&nbsp;&nbsp;Caterer/Bartender/Truck Driver